pgroenbaek/pytkutils/README.md

 This Python module wraps the `TK.MSTS.Tokens.dll` library by Okrasa Ghia.
 The module allows you to compress and decompress MSTS files such as shape, terrain and world files.

-While it relies on a .NET DLL, it also works fine on Linux and macOS using the Mono runtime.
+While this module relies on a .NET DLL, it also works fine on Linux and macOS using the Mono runtime.

 The `TK.MSTS.Tokens.dll` file itself can be downloaded separately as part of the [TK\_Utils package](https://the-train.de/downloads/entry/9385-tk-utils-updated/).

 ## Prerequisites

-A Common Language Runtime (CLR) is required if you wish to compress and decompress through this module.
+A Common Language Runtime (CLR) is required if you wish to compress and decompress files through this module.
 You can use the Mono runtime on Linux and macOS, or the .NET Framework on Windows.

 The `TK.MSTS.Tokens.dll` library is not bundled with this Python module.
 It is available as part of the **TK\_Utils** package from [the-train.de](https://the-train.de/downloads/entry/9385-tk-utils-updated/).